The beginning of a life-long journey with a learning community, grounded in faith, working to bring Hope to the world.

 - As alumni, graduates of this program will commit to paying it forward — donating to Hope College so that future students can have the same transformational experience

-- Out of Region: students with a permanent address or who are attending school outside of MI, IL, IN, OH and WI
+- Out of Region: students with a permanent address or who are attending school in-person outside of MI, IL, IN, OH and WI

 - GPA of 3.0 or higher